The Human History of the Alps

 Nomadic populations hunting in the surrounding steppe plains then made incursions into the Alpine valleys².

-Favored by a change in vegetation cover and fauna, human settlement became easier and we witnessed a gradual conquest of Alpine territories (12000 BC – 5000 BC).
-Seasonal sites (campsites, hunting halts, observation points) emerged, and the impact of these nomadic hunter-gatherer communities on the Alpine environment was relatively discreet.
+Favored by a change in vegetation cover and fauna, human settlement was easier and we witnessed a gradual conquest of Alpine territories (12000 BC – 5000 BC).

-It was not until the Neolithic period that the first farming societies really settled in the Alps.
+It wasn’t until the Early Neolithic period that the first agricultural societies settled in the Alpine valleys.

 Opposite: Peasant communities crossing an Alpine pass (Col Collon, alt.
 3070m).
 This reconstruction of a Neolithic migration (5000 B.C.) across an Alpine pass allows us to imagine the relationship between societies and migration, domestication and trade.